-The NAIC Capital Markets Bureau (CMB) and the Structured Securities Group (SSG) performed a series of stress tests on the CLO holdings of insurance companies.
+The NAIC has performed a series of stress tests on the CLO holdings of insurance companies as of yearend 2019.
 There has been a great deal of regulatory interest in leveraged loans and CLOs as the current credit cycle matures.
-We ran three scenarios-A, B, and C-with increasing conservatism.
-The goal has been to measure the potential impact of CLO distress on insurance company balance sheets.
+We ran five scenarios - A, B, C, D and E - with increasing conservatism.
 This memo lists and describes the assumptions used in our scenarios.

-Please note that these are intended to be stress tests; we have not assigned any probability of occurrence to any of the scenarios described within.
+Please note that these are intended to be stress tests - we have not assigned any probability of occurrence to any of the scenarios described within.